Community Service Program

 Human beings, created in the image and likeness of God who is Love (1 John 4:16), are created for love and to love.
 It is only in receiving love that our value and dignity as persons is fully affirmed and respected.
 It is only in giving love, through making the sincere gift of ourselves, that we “find” ourselves - that we fulfill the meaning of our being and existence, discover true personal happiness, and contribute to genuine social progress.
 Community service, therefore, is seen as an essential part of Delbarton School’s mission to educate the whole person, and of its commitment to build a community of accountable persons who recognize their proper relationship to each other and to the larger community.
 Students, blessed with many gifts, learn that “more will be expected of a man to whom more has been entrusted” (The Rule of St. Benedict 2:30, Luke 12:48), and are provided with a wide range of opportunities to “give back.”

-Delbarton fosters a “culture of service,” and expects every student to participate in at least one community service project annually.
+Delbarton fosters a “culture of service,” and expects every student to participate in various community service projects annually.
 Older students develop leadership skills by acting as coordinators for different service projects or by developing projects of their own.
-Students can volunteer for a specific project by contacting the Director of Campus Ministry or that project’s student coordinators or faculty advisors.
+Students can volunteer for a specific project by contacting the Director of Mission and Ministry or that project’s student coordinators or faculty advisors.
 Students will also have the opportunity to learn about the various service opportunities and "sign up" for them at the Community Service Fair held soon after the beginning of the school year in September.

 Care of the sick must rank above and before all else, so that they may truly be served as Christ, for He said, "I was sick and you visited me" (Matt 25:36), and, “What you did for one of these least brothers you did for Me" (Matt 25:40) ...All guests who present themselves are to be welcomed as Christ, for He Himself will say, "I was a stranger and you welcomed Me” (Matt 25:35) ...Great care and concern are to be shown in receiving the poor, because in them more particularly is Christ received...